Mary of Bethany and the Better Portion Part 5: At His Feet

 Image Credit: Jesus Feet by PeteWill / Getty Images Signature, via Canva.

 This final word from Jesus in Luke 10 becomes a fitting conclusion for everything we have seen in her life.
 When Mary listened, she did not interrupt.
 When she grieved, she came.
 When she gave, she did not explain.
 She entrusted herself to the One she had come to know.
-She did not ask what was expected.
-She simply drew near.
+She did not ask what was expected—she simply drew near.

 Comments